Jack Whitehall: Personal life

 Whitehall met actress Gemma Chan in 2011, when she guest starred on the series Fresh Meat.
 They dated until December 2017.

-Since 2020, he has been in a relationship with model Roxy Horner.
-In September 2023, they announced the birth of their first child.
-The family reside in Notting Hill.
-On 21 December 2024, Roxy shared the news on her Instagram that she and Whitehall were engaged.
+Since 2020, Whitehall has been in a relationship with model Roxy Horner.
+In September 2023, they announced the birth of their first child, and the family resides in Notting Hill.
+On 21 December 2024, Horner announced on Instagram that she and Whitehall were engaged.
+The couple were married at Euridge Manor in Wiltshire on 18 April 2026.
+Whitehall wore a suit by Tom Ford, with Horner in a gown by the Israeli fashion brand Galia Lahav.

 Whitehall is a supporter of Arsenal F.C.
-He is friends with sports promoter Tony Khan and has attended Jacksonville Jaguars games.
+He is friends with sports promoter Tony Khan and has attended games of the Jacksonville Jaguars, which Khan’s father Shahid owns.